MolClustPy/MolClustPy.github.io/downloads/README.md

 Installation is simple:
 * Download the tarball and place it somewhere in your local machine (software/.../MolClustPy)
-* Open a tarminal and navigate to the directory
+* Open a terminal and navigate to the directory
 * Type "tar -xvzf MolClustPy_Jan2023.tar.gz"
 * We should see a unzipped folder called "MolClustPy_Jan2023", containing a few ipython notebooks and python files